-Run modes allow you to configure CQ and AEM instances for specific purposes.
+Run modes allow you to configure AEM instances for specific purposes.
 For example, author instances use the author run mode, and publish instances use the publish run mode.

 Once set, run modes are used to tune each instance by defining collections of configuration parameters for each run mode or combination of run modes.
 Default sets of configurations are applied to all run modes.

-Important: The run mode of an instance cannot be changed from author to publish, or vice versa, once a CQ or AEM instance has been installed.
+Important: The run mode of an instance cannot be changed from author to publish, or vice versa, once an AEM instance has been installed.
 Some run modes, such as the author run mode and the publish run mode, are mutually exclusive.
 If both are specified, only the first run mode is used.

 - author, development